scraperwiki-archive/alumina/README.md

 # scraperwiki / alumina #

-Alumina: What you add to Cobalt to make the lustrous "Cobalt Blue".
+Alumina: What you add to Cobalt to make the lustrous pigment "Cobalt Blue".

-Alumina: A simple dashboard to show off your Cobalt data projects.
+Alumina: What you add to Cobalt data projects to make them look awesome.

 ## How to use ##